techx/arduino-track/_lectures/servo.md

 **Bonus exercise**: Wire up the other joystick axis and/or toggle button to control something else on your breadboard, like LED brightness or RGB LED color.

+If we have enough time, we'll wire up an even more complicated module next.

 [servo]: https://en.wikipedia.org/wiki/Servomotor
 [servo-docs]: https://www.arduino.cc/en/reference/servo